jaypitti/ruby-2d-gosu-game/Ruby2D.app/Contents/Resources/README.md

 This is my simple 2D game, it is just a side project I have been working on and I am open to any feedback!
-## How to play

-use WASD to move your character and the Arrow Keys to attack in each corresponding direction.

 ## Prerequisites